-I am an Assistant Professor in Political Science at the University of Western Ontario where I teach seminars on the Politics of Foreign Aid and International Interventions, in addition to Introduction to International Relations.
-For AY 2013/2014, I am a Faculty Fellow with the School of International Service at American University.
+I am Assistant Professor in Political Science at the University of Western Ontario where I teach seminars on the Politics of Foreign Aid and International Interventions, in addition to Introduction to International Relations.
+I am also Faculty Fellow with the School of International Service at American University.
 I was previously a Visiting Scholar with Yale University's Program on Order, Conflict and Violence.
 I received my Ph.D. in Political Science from McGill University in 2013.
 My research focuses on the trasnational dimensions of the political economy of conflict, including foreign aid, human security and international development.

 In my research, I explore the role of international actors in local conflict dynamics and engage a community of social scientists who are looking closely at the relationship between aid, conflict, and development.
 I operate across traditional political science subfields to understand how the policies of international actors are realized, altered, and in some cases subverted through their interaction with developing countries, particularly within the regional context of Asia.
-My research employs both cross-national statistical analysis and archival research.
-I have appeared on BBC Radio 4, BBC Radio 5, and The Today Show to discuss state capacity and regional cooperation in Asia.
+My research employs cross-national statistical analysis, archival research, and content analysis.
+I have appeared on BBC Radio 4, BBC Radio 5, The Wall Street Journal, The Washington Post, and The Today Show to discuss state capacity and regional cooperation in Asia.

-Please feel free to peruse my publications, download a recent copy of my C.V, or tweet me @jntrisko.
+You can explore my research and publications, download a recent copy of my C.V., or tweet me @jntrisko.

 This site uses Flash